 Born in Seville in 1959.
 He has a degree in Civil Engineering from Madrid Polytechnic University and an MBA from Columbia University with a double major in Accounting and Finances.
 He is currently a founding partner of the Magnum Group and Chairman and director of several companies in the group.
-He is also a member of the advisory boards of Abante Asesores and Ambienta Sgr, S.p.A.
+He is also a member of the advisory board of Abante Asesores.

 He has worked at Unión Fenosa (1983-1986), McKinsey & Company, Inc (1986-2006), where he was Chairman of its Spanish subsidiary and led its Energy Practice in Europe, and Magnum Industrial Partners, S.L., where he has worked as founding partner since 2006 and from where he has launched three private equity funds (Magnum Capital LLP, Magnum Capital II and Magnum Capital III, with €1.5bn of managed funds).
-He has been Chairman or director of a large number of companies in the Education, Energy, Industry, Health, B2B Services and Telecommunications sectors within the Geriatros Group, Chairman of Pretersa-Prenavisa, Chairman of the Nace Schools Group, and a director at Centro Médico Teknon, S.L., Iberwind and Bio Oils, S.L., among other companies.
+He has been Chairman or director of a large number of companies in the Education, Energy, Industry, Health, B2B Services and Telecommunications sectors.